 I'm a personal trainer, and when I begin with new female clients, I always start them on a weight-lifting routine.
 Yet I always hear the same complaints: "Only men should weight-lift!" or "I don't want to get big!"

 I squash these myths as soon as I hear them.
-There are countless benefits to a weight-lifting regimen, and it's something men and women should work into their training schedule.
+There are countless benefits to a weigh-lifting regimen, and it's something men and women should work into their training schedule.
 Here are 10 reasons why I think everyone should pick up some weights:

 1. Muscle takes up less space in your body than fat.